vladyslav-pauk/grad-stats/temp/viewer/README.md

 - `app.py`: Main Flask application setup and routes.
 - `templates/`: HTML templates for the web application.
 - `static/`: Static files (e.g., CSS, JavaScript) for the web application.
-- `src/models.py`: DataTable models for the application.
+- `src/models.py`: StudentData models for the application.
 - `src/views.py`: View functions for the application.